-Just a selection of print and online books that focus on climate change issues.
+Just a selection of print and online books that focus on human use of nature's resources.
 Use books as a starting point, to help generate ideas regarding your chosen topic.
 And be sure to browse the shelves or online to find other related books.

 Published in print and online 44 times a year, the single-themed CQ Researcher report offers in-depth, non-biased coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy.
 You can view and search across all of our CQ resources here.